Astronomy Essentials

 Harvest Moon and autumn equinox

 All full moons rise around sunset.
 And, generally speaking, the moon rises about 50 minutes later each day, as it moves in orbit around Earth.
 But when a full moon happens close to an autumn equinox, the moon on the following nights rises closer to the time of sunset.
-For mid-temperate latitudes, the moon rises only about 20 to 25 minutes later daily for several days before and after the full Harvest Moon.
+For mid-temperate latitudes, the moon rises only about 20 to 25 minutes later daily for several days before and after the full Harvest (or Hunter’s) Moon.

 The difference between 50 minutes and 25 minutes might not seem like much.
 But it means that, in the nights after a full Harvest Moon, you’ll see the moon ascending in the east relatively soon after sunset.
 The moon will rise during or near deepening twilight on these nights, presenting dusk-till-dawn moonlight for several nights in a row around the time of the Harvest Moon.

 Because the moon’s orbit around Earth isn’t a perfect circle, the Harvest Moon’s distance from Earth – and apparent size in our sky – differs from year to year.
-In 2019, the Harvest Moon was actually a micro-moon or mini-moon: the most distant and smallest full moon of that year.
+In 2019, the Harvest Moon was actually a micromoon or mini-moon: the most distant and smallest full moon of that year.
 And – in 2015 – the Harvest Moon was the year’s closest and biggest supermoon of the year.

 It looks bigger, but isn’t

-Still, in any year, you might think the Harvest Moon looks bigger or brighter or more orange.
+Still, in any year, you might think the Harvest Moon looks bigger, brighter or more orange.
 That’s because the Harvest Moon has such a powerful mystique.
 Many people look for it shortly after sunset around the time of full moon.
 After sunset around the time of any full moon, the moon will always be near the horizon.
 It’ll have just risen.
 It’s the location of the moon near the horizon that causes the Harvest Moon – or any full moon – to look big and orange in color.

 A closeup section of an orange-colored moon with roundish dark blotches on it.

 View at EarthSky Community Photos. | Kannan A captured this image on September 21, 2021, and wrote: “The Harvest Moon seen in Singapore about 1 hour after it had risen from the east.
 Cropped the picture to show the upper section of the moon.
-The moon was very bright and coincided with the Mooncake or Lantern Festival that was observed in Singapore.
-The moon maria were clearly visible, from the top Mare Crisium, from the bottom beginning from the left of this photo is the Mare Imbrium, Mare Serenitatis (Apollo 17 landing site), Mare Tranquillitatis (Apollo 11 landing site) and Mare Fecunditatis in that order.”
+The moon was very bright and coincided with the Mooncake or Lantern Festival in Singapore.
+The moon maria were clearly visible, from the top Mare Crisium, to the bottom.
+Beginning from the left of this photo is Mare Imbrium, Mare Serenitatis (Apollo 17 landing site), Mare Tranquillitatis (Apollo 11 landing site) and Mare Fecunditatis.”
 Thank you, Kannan A!

 Orange color due to thickness of Earth’s atmosphere near horizon